Skillet Spring Vegetable Brown Rice Casserole

 - ½ cup frozen peas

-- 1 ½ cups freshly shredded mozzarella cheese
+- 1 ½ cups shredded regular or dairy free mozzarella cheese

 - fresh minced parsley, for garnish (optional)